 Benefits of Macadamia nuts

 Macadamia nuts contain the most amount of fat compared to other tree nuts.
 In fact, 75% of macadamia nuts is fat.
 This is why many people wouldn’t consider having it as part of their diet plan.
 However, we all know that fats have different types.
 This is what people tend to overlook.
 Most of macadamia nuts’ fat content is monounsaturated, which is absolutely great for your health!
-Aside from that, it also contains B-fiber, minerals and fiber.
+Aside from that, it also contains fiber and minerals.
 These essential nutrients make macadamia nuts great for helping with:

 - Brain function